-My impression to Scotland was just the same with everyone else.
+My impression of Scotland was just the same with everyone else.
 Men wear a Scottish skirt, weird Scottish cuisine, the windpipes, red hair, and the Scottish accent… I may have heard a bit more about the spectacular landscape and historic castles, but I didn’t know anything more than that.
 Since I went, I finally had a bit better understanding of the region’s history and culture and I found it fascinating.

 The Scottish Highlands is an extraordinarily unique existence.
 It is not blessed with natural resources.
 It is filled with a solid culture and history.
 Composed of ancient, scattered highlands, rocks were mold by numerous streams and glaciers and shaped to a stunningly beautiful landscape that shakes your core.

-As the car left Edinburgh and passed iconic Fourth Bridge, we were starting to move away from the Scottish Lowlands and heading to the Highlands in the north.
+As the car left Edinburgh and passed iconic Forth Bridge, we were starting to move away from the Scottish Lowlands and heading to the Highlands in the north.
 The Highlands and the Lowlands are culturally diverged from the later Middle Ages into the modern period, while the Scottish Gaelic was replaced throughout most of the Lowlands.
 Most cities of Scotland are located in the Lowlands: Stirling, Glasgow, Dundee, Aberdeen, and Edinburgh.
 The Highlands, on the other hand, is a historic region that is sparsely populated and filled with spectacular high mountain ranges, and deep and mystical lochs (a Scottish Gaelic term for lakes).
 There, is also where old castles stand silently in the wilderness overlooking the peaceful wildlife and withstanding the dramatic and ever-changing weather.

 There is a lot to see and do in the Highlands.
 Highlights are Loch Ness (and Inverness), the Isle of Skye (Neist Point, and Quiraing), many castles, Callander, and Glencoe.
 Although I have yet made it to the legendary Isle of Skye.
-I was deeply impressed by my visit of Loch Ness and Glencoe when I was in Edinburgh, and I can’t wait to go back to Scotland and visit other places!
+I was deeply impressed by my visit to Loch Ness and Glencoe when I was in Edinburgh, and I can’t wait to go back to Scotland and visit other places!

 The cathedral is an important crossing point on the River Tay.
 Dunkeld was once the ecclesiastical capital of Scotland.
 For more than a thousand years this has been a place of Christian worship.
 The Dunkeld Cathedral is considered to be one of the most picturesque cathedrals in Europe, and it has a strong tie with the Irish nobleman, priest, and missionary, Columba.
 Columba traveled widely in Scotland, including Dunkeld, where became the center of the church in Scotland when relics of St Columba were brought to Dunkeld for safekeeping during the Viking raids of the 9th century.